MariachiaraStellato/SpheroidSegmentation_With_CNNs/README.md

 - `Images` Folder containing the images used in this README file.

+- `ImagesForTesting` Folder containing the images used in the `tests.m` function to test the repository.

 - `gitattributes`

 - `gitignore` containis file types that are not tracked by git.